vdclab/vdclab-wiki/Genome-Portal.md

  - Diffrent way to access the genomes.
  - Downloadable content.
  - Login to save your work.
+ - Link to other tool of the JGI

 ## Ease of use